-From 2021 to 2022, Senior Employment Credits Sub-Fund were disbursed to support employment of Singaporean workers aged 55 and above and earning up to \$4,000 a month.
-During Budget 2023, it was announced that the scheme would be extended to disburse Senior Employment Credits Sub-Fund to support employment of Singaporean workers aged 60 and above and earning up to \$4,000 a month from 2023 to 2025.
+From 2021 to 2022, Senior Employment Credits were disbursed to support employment of Singaporean workers aged 55 and above and earning up to \$4,000 a month.
+During Budget 2023, it was announced that the scheme would be extended from 2023 to 2025, to support employment of Singaporean workers aged 60 and above and earning up to \$4,000 a month.

-From 2021 to 2025, Enabling Employment Credits Sub-Fund are disbursed to support employment of person with disabilities (Singaporean and PR) aged 13 and above and earning a monthly wage of below \$4,000.
+From 2021 to 2025, Enabling Employment Credits were or would be disbursed to support employment of persons with disabilities (Singaporeans and Permanent Residents) aged 13 and above and earning below \$4,000 a month.